 Aims of this policy

-This policy supports our commitment to limiting the risk of modern slavery occurring within our own business or infiltrating our supply chains or any other business relationship.
+This policy supports our (Sertec Corporation Ltd) commitment to limiting the risk of modern slavery occurring within our own business, infiltrating our supply chains, or any other business relationship.

-The policy applies to all persons working for or on our behalf in any capacity, including employees, directors, officers, agency workers, contractors, consultants, work experience, apprentices and any other third party representative.
+The policy applies to all persons working for or on our behalf in any capacity, including employees, Directors, officers, agency workers, contractors, consultants, work experience students, apprentices, and any other third-party representative.

-We expect all who have, or seek to have a business relationship with the company to familiarise themselves with this policy and to act at all times in a way that is consistent with its values.
+We expect all who have or seek to have a business relationship with the company to familiarise themselves with this policy and to always act in a way that is consistent with its values.

 We will only do business with organisations who fully comply with this policy or those who are taking verifiable steps towards compliance.